kfk383/FinalProject/README.md

 January 6, 2015:
 - Added images to GUI
-- Researched mouse input on JPanel
+- Researched mouse input/control on JFrame
 - Switch project to processing? (if simpler)
-- Photoshopped main menu background & logo
+- Photoshopped main menu background & logo, but without functions at this point
+- Discussed basic functions of the game